 4. PICK A BETTER CAREER OPTION

-Amanda Augustine, career advice expert for TopResume, says “once you’ve graduated from University and are past those first few jobs, it’s time to consider your longer-term goals.
+Amanda Augustine, a career advice expert for TopResume, says “once you’ve graduated from University and are past those first few jobs, it’s time to consider your longer-term goals.
 Use those first experiences to help you uncover what you really want to work on in the future.
 In many cases, this may require a major career shift.”

 Making a major career shift may require extra schooling, certification, or new skills, but with some effort, you can be on a more lucrative career path.
 It’s never a bad thing to invest in learning, and it’s much easier to switch careers in your 20s than later in life.